This post was updated on December 20th, 2021

 - Live deliveries = 2,564

-To explain these results in plain language: while 23% of cycles initiated, and 31% of IVF cycles undertaken resulted in a pregnancy, only 25% of women who under took IVF in 2012 actually ended up with a baby.
-The other three quarters of women aged between 35 and 39 who underwent one or more cycles during the year ended up with nothing.
 What we cannot conclude from these results is that if a women aged between 35 and 39 undergoes 5 cycles, her chances of having a baby will be 85% (i.e. 17% x 5).
-This is because as the “per woman” results show, a large percentage of women who undergo IVF, unfortunately, do not actually succeed at having a baby ever.
+This is because as the “per woman” results show, a large percentage of women who undergo IVF will not fall pregnant.

 - 100% minus the Cumulative Live Delivery Rate = the probability that a woman will not give birth to a baby after multiple IVF attempts.